 South Korea today is an economic powerhouse and robust democracy.
 This success has led Koreans to undertake an expansive aid program and actively share lessons of their country’s transformation from post-war aid recipient to donor.
-Our office in Seoul partners with South Korean government agencies and NGOs involved in international development and facilitates regional cooperation in Northeast Asia.
+Our office in Seoul partners with South Korean government agencies, the private sector, and civil society involved in international development and facilitates regional cooperation in Northeast Asia.
 Korea office website.

 Books in 10 languages for migrant children